Creating Files from Templates

 You can specify the whole directory structure prepending the new file name.
 If the nested directories do not yet exist, they will be created:

-If required, specify the kind of the new template-based file.
+If required, specify the kind of the new template-based file, its extension, and other parameters.
 For example, if you select to create an HTML file, you'll be able to create HTML, HTML4, or XHTML file.
 In other words, use one of the corresponding related file templates.

 Specify other information as required.
 For example, you may be asked to define the values of custom variables if the corresponding file template contains such variables and their values are not currently set.